+The site will be restored in accordance with the requirements of the Landfill Directive.
 The capping system will include a landfill gas collection layer with a geosynthetic clay liner, a surface water drainage layer and various sub-soil and topsoil finishing layers.
-Additional depths of soil will be provided in the areas where tree planting is proposed over the landfill cap.
+The restored site will be subject to an aftercare period involving environmental monitoring, which will continue whilst the waste management licence is maintained.